All dates and events are subject to change or cancellation, dependant on the latest government advice regarding COVID-19.

 Homerton graduands may be presented in absentia at any congregation held at Senate House but may only be presented in person on the specified dates, which are highlighted below:

-27th March 2021 - no congregation from Homerton College but your degree can be conferred in absentia if you contact Praelectors' Secretary at least two weeks in advance.
-IN ABSENTIA ONLY.
+23rd October 2021 - no congregation from Homerton College but your degree can be conferred in absentia if you contact Praelectors' Secretary at least two weeks in advance.

 All dates are subject to change or cancellation, dependant on the latest government advice regarding COVID-19.